USS Tazewell: Operation Magic Carpet

 Tazewell remained at Yokohama for 12 days before moving to Sasebo where she embarked approximately 500 marines of the 5th Marine Division to be returned to the United States.
 She arrived at San Francisco on 9 November, and disembarked her passengers.

 Tazewell sailed for the Philippines again on 24 November, to pick up a capacity load of veterans eligible for discharge.
 She loaded troops at Manila and Subic Bay.
 The transport began her return voyage on 17 December, and arrived at San Francisco on 5 January 1946.
 She subsequently made round-trip voyages to Yokosuka to return servicemen to the United States.
 Upon her arrival at San Francisco on 9 August, from the last of these runs, she was assigned to the Pacific Reserve Fleet there for inactivation.

 Decommissioning and fate

 Tazewell was decommissioned at San Francisco on 27 December 1946, and remained in reserve for the next 12 years.
 Tazewell was transferred to the Maritime Administration (MARAD) on 25 September 1958, and moved to the Astoria Reserve Fleet, Astoria, Oregon.
 She was struck from the Navy List on 1 October 1958.
 She was removed from Astoria, 15 September 1967, due to the closing of this Reserve Fleet, on 18 September 1967, she entered the Olympia Reserve Fleet, Olympia, Washington.
-Tazewell was again move 13 April 1972, this time to the Bremerton Reserve Fleet, Bremerton, Washington.
+Tazewell was again moved on 13 April 1972, this time to the Bremerton Reserve Fleet, Bremerton, Washington.
 On 11 December 1972, she was sold to Zidell Explorations, Inc., of Portland, Oregon, for $51,000, under a Non-transportation use (NTU) contract to be scrapped.